blikk

 You can find out more in the code repository.

-The drd project strives to provide a fully-featured and up-to-date alternative french PMSI MCO classifier.
+The DRD project strives to provide a fully-featured and up-to-date alternative french PMSI MCO classifier.

 Using the data files (.tab) provided with GenRSA, it can classify MCO stays from 2013 to 2022 several hundred times faster than the official classifier (on a 4 core computer from 2015, it can classify around 4 million stays per second).